kridhaen/OpenTrafficLightsPrediction/README.md

 * Full prediction error testsuite:
 >npm inMemoryErrorCalculation
+Creates testserver that publishes results on port 8080/analytics A csv file with the most important results will be created in the main folder: per_phase.txt This file can be imported in Excel as csv (, seperated)
 * View phase durations over time:
 >npm showPhaseDurationsOverTime
+Creates server on port 8081/durations
+Publishes for each signalgroup and signalphase arrays with the phase duration and phase start.
 * Show prediction error for given interval:
 >npm intervalPredictionAccuracyCalculation
+Starts server on port 8080,
+Logs the errors % of the median duration that can be predited with a given chance Publishes the distributions on /distribution/fd , /distribution/tfd , /distribution/tgfd

 The results of the error calculations can be visualized by https://github.com/kridhaen/OpenTrafficLightsDistributionsVisualizer